 The Senta Taft-Hendry Museum

-Mrs Senta Taft-Hendry has spent more than 50 years travelling to remote regions in pursuit of more pieces to add to her collection.
-In many locations she was the first white person and certainly the first female to make contact with the local people.
+Mrs Taft-Hendry spent more than 50 years travelling to remote regions in pursuit of more pieces to add to her collection.
+In many locations she was the first white person and certainly the first white female to make contact with the local people.